akinsho/toggleterm.nvim/README.md

-  dir = string -- the directory for the terminal close_on_exit = bool -- close the terminal window when the process exits highlights = table -- a table with highlights on_open = fun(t: Terminal) -- function to run when the terminal opens on_close = fun(t: Terminal) -- function to run when the terminal closes -- callbacks for processing the output
+  dir = string -- the directory for the terminal close_on_exit = bool -- close the terminal window when the process exits highlights = table -- a table with highlights env = table -- key:value table with environmental variables passed to jobstart() clear_env = bool -- use only environmental variables from `env`, passed to jobstart() on_open = fun(t: Terminal) -- function to run when the terminal opens on_close = fun(t: Terminal) -- function to run when the terminal closes -- callbacks for processing the output